docsforadobe/javascript-tools-guide/3 - File System Access/folder-object.rst

 Can also be the name of a function that takes a File or Folder object as its argument.
 It is called for each file or folder found in the search; if it returns true, the object is added to the return array.

-NOTE: In Windows, all aliases end with the extension .lnk; ExtendScript strips this from the file name when found, in order to preserve compatibility with other operating systems.
+.. note:: In Windows, all aliases end with the extension .lnk; ExtendScript strips this from the file name when found, in order to preserve compatibility with other operating systems.
 You can search for all aliases by supplying the search mask "*.lnk", but note that such code is not portable.

 Retrieves the contents of this folder, filtered by the supplied mask.
 Returns an array of File and Folder objects, or null if this object’s referenced folder does not exist.